 Browser does not support script.

 Our research centres and groups broadly focus on conflict, security, and terrorism; criminal law and criminal justice; human rights; and public procurement.
-We have a wealth of expertise covering research areas associated with COVID-19.

 Law and Social Sciences buildingUniversity of NottinghamUniversity Park

 Connect with the University of Nottingham through social media and our blogs.

 Campus maps | More contact information | Jobs